-Baz Luhrmann's 1996 Romeo + Juliet is an ecstasy-infused, colorful retelling of the star-crossed lovers' tale that takes a 425-year-old story and strangely reflects society in 2020.
+Baz Luhrmann's 1996 Romeo + Juliet is an ecstasy-infused, colorful retelling of the star-crossed lovers' tale that takes a 425-year-old story and strangely reflects society in 2021.

 Pandemics are known for triggering upheaval and societal change.

 It's probably no coincidence, then, that Shakespeare penned Romeo and Juliet around 1595—directly in the middle of the deadly Bubonic plague pandemic that ravaged Europe.
-Amidst today's pandemic, the most relevant adaptation of this timeless and classic tragedy was made nearly 25 years ago.
+Amidst today's pandemic, the most relevant adaptation of this timeless and classic tragedy was made 25 years ago.

 Baz Luhrmann's 1996 Romeo + Juliet is an ecstasy-infused, colorful retelling of the star-crossed lovers' tale.
 Romeo + Juliet made a decent ranking at the box office, but it was heavily overlooked for awards, only receiving one Oscar nomination for best art direction.

 Had Luhrmann waited just 10 years to release Romeo + Juliet, there may have been more positive reactions to the film.
 At one point, Baz himself doubted that the movie would ever be made.
 During a 2015 interview discussing the film, Baz said: "When we went to Twentieth Century-Fox with it, under the terms of my first-look deal, I think rather than let me go, they sort of said, 'We'll give him $100,000, let him do his little workshop and maybe it'll go away.'
 Well, it did not."

 Romeo + Juliet takes a 425-year-old story and strangely reflects society in 2021.
 Here's why:

 John Leguizamo GIF by 20th Century Fox Home EntertainmentGiphy